dmitrykolchev/BlazorKeyCloak/README.md

 4. Add client roles `Employee` and `Manager`
 5. In the client scope `BKU2-dedicated` create role mapper
 6. Add users `Employee` and `Manager`.
 Assign role `Employee` to the user `Employee` and `Manager` to the user `Manager`.
 Don't forget set user's passwords.
-7. Check and edit `BlazorKeyCloak\appsettings.json` to set correspondent parameters
+7. Check and edit `BlazorKeycloak\appsettings.json` to set correspondent parameters
 8. Create `BKU2-PUB` client that will be used by the Blazor BACM client and will not use Client authentication (see image bellow)
-9. Check and edit configuration file `BlazorKeyCloak.Client\wwwroot\appsettings.json`
+9. Check and edit configuration file `BlazorKeycloak.Client\wwwroot\appsettings.json`
-10. After realm configured you can run `BlazorKeyCloak` application.
+10. After realm configured you can run `BlazorKeycloak` application.

 After that steps server authentication works.